brillout/goldpage/docs/csr-and-ssr-explained.md

 you have the choice between rendering your page to the DOM or to HTML.

 > :information_source:
-> We will only mention React from now on,
+> We will only talk about React from now on,
-> but everything we talk about here is applicable to all modern view libraries
+> but everything here is applicable to any modern view library such as Vue or Angular.
-> that can do both CSR and SSR, such as React, Vue, and Angular.

 *Server-Side Rendering* (SSR) denotes the practice of rendering a page to HTML on the server.
+And *Client-Side Rendering* (CSR) denotes the practice of loading a page in the browser and rendering it to the browser's DOM.

-For example:
+SSR example:

 <img align="right" src="/docs/assets/screens/ssr.png" width=336 style="max-width:100%;"/>